 08 of 10

-Retrieve the folded duvet cover (green pillowcase) and place on the bed or floor with the opening on top.
-Slide in the folded duvet (white pillowcase) into the cover opening with the loose corners facing up and lining up with the duvet cover corners.Continue to 9 of 10 below.
+Retrieve the folded duvet cover (green pillowcase) and place on the bed with the opening on top.
+Slide the folded duvet (white pillowcase) into the cover opening with the loose corners facing up and lined up with the duvet cover corners.Continue to 9 of 10 below.

 09 of 10

-After the folded duvet (white pillowcase) is inserted into the folded cover (green pillowcase), grasp one corner of duvet and one corner of the cover in your left hand.
+After the folded duvet (white pillowcase) is inserted into the folded cover (green pillowcase), grasp the loose corner of the duvet and the loose corner of the cover in your left hand.
 Repeat with your right hand on the opposite side.
 Holding firmly, lift both the cover and the duvet off the bed making sure the duvet is sliding down inside the cover.

-Give the cover and the duvet a good shake still holding firmly to the corners.
+Still holding firmly to the corners, give the cover and the duvet a good shake.
 The duvet will easily slide down into the cover.Continue to 10 of 10 below.

 10 of 10